measurement-factory/anubis/README.md

   `config::staging_checks` tests have completed.
 * `M-passed-staging-checks`: Similar to the GitHub "green check" mark for the staging branch commit (but ignores failures of optional checks).
-Applied only when the bot is running in staging-only mode (see `config::staged_run` and `config::guarded_run`).
+Usually only visible when the bot is running in staging-only mode (see `config::staged_run` and `config::guarded_run`).
 The bot removes this label when either the PR was successfully merged or its staging results are no longer fresh/applicable.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
 The bot removes this label when it notices that the failed checks are no longer fresh/applicable.